-- 1 Log in to the Sentinel server as the novell user. - 2 Open the /etc/opt/novell/sentinel/config/configuration.properties file. - 3 Set the eventvisualization.traditionalstorage.enabled to true. - 4 Refresh the user interface after few minutes to view event visualizations. - You should now see all the dashboards enabled in the My Sentinel user interface.
-Launch any dashboard, the Threat Hunting dashboard for example, and click Search.
-The dashboard displays all the events generated in the last 1 hour. - 5 (Optional) Event visualization dashboards display only the events processed after you enabled event visualization.
+- 1 Log in to the Sentinel server as the novell user. - 2 Open the /etc/opt/novell/sentinel/config/configuration.properties file. - 3 (Conditional) If you are using Sentinel in High Availability (HA) mode, ensure that the sentinel.ha.cluster property is set to true for all the nodes on the cluster. - 4 Set the eventvisualization.traditionalstorage.enabled to true. - 5 Refresh the user interface after few minutes to view event visualizations.

+You should now see all the dashboards enabled in the My Sentinel user interface.
+Launch any - dashboard, the Threat Hunting dashboard for example, and click Search.
+The dashboard displays all the events generated in the last 1 hour. - 6 (Optional) Event visualization dashboards display only the events processed after you enabled event visualization.
 To view existing events present in file-based storage, you must migrate data from file-based storage to Elasticsearch.
-For more information, see Chapter 33, "Migrating Data to Elasticsearch," on page 171.
+For more information, see Chapter 35, "Migrating Data to Elasticsearch," on page 183.